 Found throughout Japan, especially in hot spring resorts, an authentic Ryokan traditional (Japanese Inn), is more than just a place to sleep.
 Priding themselves on providing a tranquil atmosphere, guests are invited to take off their shoes and enjoy simple, friendly traditional Japanese hospitality and lifestyle.

 What you can expect at a Ryokan

-In a typical Ryokan guest room, you will first enter the ‘agari-kamachi’, a small area for guests to take off their shoes, before opening the ‘shoji’ sliding paper doors, which lead into the main room of the Ryokan. the floors are made up of ‘tatami’, a type of reed floor matting that is easily scratched due to its delicate composition, so walking around the room barefoot is often expected of a guest.
-Low wooden tables offer a traditional dining experience sitting on a ‘zabuton’ cushion on the floor.
+In a typical Ryokan guest room, you will first enter the ‘agari-kamachi’, a small area for guests to take off their shoes, before opening the ‘shoji’ sliding paper doors, which lead into the main room of the Ryokan.
+The floors are made up of ‘tatami’, a type of reed floor matting that is easily scratched due to its delicate composition, so that all footwear, even slippers should be removed before walking on tatami.
+In your room, you will find a yukata (casual kimono) to wear, usually along with a pair of slippers.

 Ryokans do not have central heating, and in the winter months the room will be heated by a portable heater (kerosene, gas, or electric), in keeping with traditional ways of heating.
 Similarly, in summer your room may have an air conditioning unit, but it is not guaranteed.

-Experience a Ryokan room for yourself
+Experience a Ryokan for yourself

 A Ryokan stay is available on our Very Best of Japan tour as an optional extra, with prices from £95 per person, inclusive of dinner.
-Find out more about our Very Best of Japan tour here